Ni2Be/Unity_Intro/README.md

 ![splitting](https://github.com/Nice2Bee/Unity_Intro/blob/technique/technique/dividing.gif)

-- After that, a noise generates a heightmap.
+- After that, a heightmap is generated out of some noises.

 \[Heightmap]